-If you want to replace traditional smoking with vaporization, you have a very important choice before you, namely a device that suits your needs.
-Before you go to specific brands and models, however, you need to make your first major decision: convection, conduction or maybe a hybrid?
+If you want to replace traditional smoking with vaporization, you have a very important choice before you.
+Choosing a perfect device that suits your needs.
+Before you go to specific brands and models, you need to make your first major decision: convection, conduction or hybrid?
 Sounds complicated?
 Don’t worry, these are just the mechanisms by which our vaporizers can satisfy us.
 To help you make the right choice, here is a handful of necessary information!

 The conduction method is the older one, which does not mean that it is worse.
 What is it about?
-In conduction devices, the herbs are heated by direct contact with the heat source, i.e. the walls of the device’s heating chamber.
+In conduction devices, the herbs are heated by direct contact with the heat source.
+The walls of the device’s heating chamber are responsible for the heat transfer.
 As a result:

-- vapor is produced very quickly and is produced abundantly from the very first inhalation – so you don’t have to wait for the vaporizer to spin;
+- vapor is produced very quickly and is produced abundantly from the very first inhalation.
+You don’t have to wait for the vaporizer to start producing big clouds.

 - the vaporizer uses little energy – less need to charge makes most of the portable models are conduction based.

 When choosing a conduction model, you have to take into account the following: